How to Scope a Software Project Without Overbuilding (2026 Data)

 Before listing features, answer these questions:

-- Who has this problem?
+Who has this problem?
 Define your target user precisely.
+"SMBs" is too broad.
+"E-commerce store owners with 100–1,000 SKUs and 2–5 staff" is precise.

-- How do they solve it today?
+How do they solve it today?
 Understanding current workarounds reveals what matters most.
+If they're using spreadsheets, you know their pain points.
+If they're using competitors, you know what's missing.

-- What would make them switch to your solution?
+What would make them switch to your solution?
 This is your core value proposition.
+Everything else is scope creep.

 The answers define your scope boundary.
 If a feature doesn't directly serve the core problem for the core user, it's out of scope for v1.